kirill-grouchnikov/aurora/docs/theming/painters/overlay.md

 ```

 * The `TopShadowOverlayPainter` is associated with the `Toolbar` decoration area - adding the drop shadow along the top edge of all application toolbars (see the bottom half of the zoomed area in the screenshot above).
 * The `BottomLineOverlayPainter` is associated with `TitlePane` and `Header` decoration areas - adding a thin separator line along the bottom edge of the title pane and the menubar (see the top half of the zoomed area in the screenshot above).
-Note that the application needs to specify what color is used to paint the separator line - using the `(AuroraColorScheme) -> Color` lambda and an optional list of color transformations (in this case, applying alpha of 62.5%).
+Note that the application needs to specify what color is used to paint the separator line - using the `(ContainerColorTokens) -> Color` lambda and an optional list of color transformations (in this case, applying alpha of 62.5%).

 Here is the same skeleton window under the [Gemini](../skins/toneddown.md#gemini) skin: